12 Days

 8hrs

 This is the last day of the Manaslu Circuit Trek, and it’s time to bid farewell to the beautiful Manaslu region.
-You’ll catch a private jeep to head back to Kathmandu directly from Dharapani.
+You’ll catch a private jeep directly back to Kathmandu from Dharapani.
 Our packages arrange this facility for you, saving you extra time and energy.

 The journey was exciting and amusing, and while the Manaslu region may yearn for you, its beauty will remain in your memories, and you shall rejoice in the nostalgic vibe of the once-in-a-lifetime experience of the Manaslu Circuit Trek.